oraclesantamonica/hpc/Lab 300/Lab 3-2.md

 - An Oracle Cloud Infrastructure account with privileges to create an instance VM standard 2.1 or BM.HPC2.36 shape.

+##  Infrastrucutre terminology
+   - Worker node: HPC compute instances providing the processing power to execute the workload of computational simulations or other engineering workload.
+In this Demo compute shape BM.HPC2.36 nodes are the worker nodes.
+   - Head node: Compute instance from where all the computational jobs can be scheduled and submitted to be run on Worker nodes.
+Many times Head node and Bastion node can be the same machine.
+For this demo we are provisioning Bastion node.
+   - Bastion node: A compute instance with Public IP, acts as entry point to connect to  worker nodes which are generally in Private network.
+   - RoCE network: RDMA over Converged Ethernet (RoCE) is a network protocol that allows remote direct memory access (RDMA) over an Ethernet network.

 ## Steps